Santo Tomas, La Union: Tourism

 The town holds the Daing Festival every April 20 and an annual town Fiesta every April 24 and 25.

 Santo Thomas contains part of the Agoo–Damortis Protected Landscape and Seascape.
 In 2002, a plan to create a 10 hectare BFAR Mariculture Park within the town was launched.

-Santo Thomas is a DENR-designated Regional Center for Inland Fisheries Research and contains an Institute of Fisheries.
+Santo Tomas is a DENR-designated Regional Center for Inland Fisheries Research and contains an Institute of Fisheries.
 The town's "Nutri-Enriched Seaweed Noodles" earned first place in the Aquatic Technology Competition and Marketplace, Phil.
 Council Aquaculture and Marine Research and Development on January 28, 2010.

 The barangay of Damortis is known as the 'Tabo-an of the North’ because of its priceless 'danggit' (often associated with the small malaga), the dalag-baybay, espada, sapsap, pusit, turay, dilis, and shrimp, a local fish, 1 foot basasong, dried bangus (milkfish), patis (fish sauce), alamang, and bagoong.